parkseobin/parkseobin/README.md

 ## Hi there 👋

 My name is Seobin Park.

-I am pursuing M.S. degree in computer science at Hanyang University, Seoul, South Korea (expected to graduate in Feb.
-2022).
+I am pursuing M.S. degree in computer science at Hanyang University, Seoul, South Korea.

+(expected to graduate in Feb.
+2022)

 <br/>